Key HR Technology Trends for 2026 — and How to Plan for Each

 Part of a series | 2026 HR Trends Series

 Agentic artificial intelligence (AI) is rapidly transforming HR technology, driving new levels of automation and insight.
 To realize its value, organizations must pair innovation with strong governance and closer HR–IT collaboration.
-Those that align people, data and technology will gain a competitive edge in 2026 and beyond.
+New HR technology trends lay the groundwork for agentic operations that combine people, processes and innovation.
+Here are four to watch in 2026.

 HR technology is a driving force behind how work gets done.
-As organizations grapple with which systems to adopt, how to protect sensitive data and whether HR and IT should merge or simply collaborate more closely, the stakes have never been higher.
-In our 2026 HR trends guidebook, we explore what this means for compliance, people and technology.
+In our 2026 HR trends guidebook, we explore what this means for the intersection of compliance, people and technology.
 This article is part of a series that explores each of these areas in greater detail.

 Agentic AI is becoming central to HCM systems